 For reducing the high static losses, a copper thermal shield, cooled by liquid nitrogen, has been inserted.
-Thermalisation straps anchored on the shield were introduced to draw heat out of the HOM couplers, the bulky tuning system, the coaxial lines, etc ...
+Thermalisation straps were anchored on the shield at 80 K (resp. on the He circuitry at 4.5K) to draw heat out of the coaxial lines (resp. the HOM couplers and the bulky tuning system).
 The He circuitry was modified to accommodate the shield.

-In order to better match the different possible operating modes of SOLEIL, the IPC coupling had to be increased : $Q{ext} = 1 \ 10^5$ instead of 2.2 10^5 , initially.
+In order to better match the different possible operating modes of SOLEIL, the IPC coupling had to be increased: $Q{ext} = 1\ 10^5$ instead of 2.2 10^5 , initially.
 For this purpose, the IPC antennas were cut and lengthened by 9.8 mm.

-The standard instrumentation, used for the cryomodule prototype tests, had to be replaced with radiation-proof components.
+The standard instrumentation, used for the cryomodule prototype tests, was replaced with radiation-proof components.
 In addition, temperature sensors with wider operating range were mounted for proper survey of the cool-down from room temperature to 4K; each of them is mounted on a sensor holder.